MooersLab/writing-log-md/writingLogTemplateVer3.md

 ## Draft Introduction

-In this section and in the next two sections, we assemble the key components of the paper.
+In this section and the next two sections, we assemble the key components of the paper.
 You may wonder why we did not do this in the manuscript document.
 We find it easier to keep this prose close to the other lists in the sections that follow these subsections.
-In other words, we are using the writing log as an incubator for the initial drafts of these components of the paper.
+In other words, we are using the writing log as an incubator for the initial drafts of these paper components.

 We craft a two-paragraph introduction following the method of Lindsay (Lindsay 2020 Scientific Writing Thinking In Words 2nd Ed).
 We do this